 # The association of the job to the project happens at the time of push.

-first_project_with_job = definitions.TrainingProject(
+training_project = definitions.TrainingProject(

 )

-Key considerations for your Baseten Training configuration file
+Key considerations for your Baseten training configuration file

 • Local Artifacts: If your training requires local scripts (like a train.py or a run.sh), helper files, or configuration files (e.g., accelerate config), place them in the same directory as your config.py or in subdirectories.
 When you push the training job, truss will package these artifacts and upload them.
 They will be copied into the container at the root of the base image’s working directory.